floweredscarf/su25/labs/lab08/index.md

 $ java capers.Main story "this is a single argument"
 ```

-As demonstrated, you can have a space in one of your elements of `String[] args`
+As demonstrated, you can have spaces in one of your elements of `String[] args`
 by wrapping that argument in quotation marks.

 In the above execution, the `String[] args` variable had these contents: